Personality at Work

 3. To have an appreciation of some aspects of the effects of personality at work.

 Sessions are informal, workshop style.
 (Lively) discussion of issues is entirely normal, and small-group work is also used as a learning medium.
 Students are encouraged to engage in class-based and independent study.
 A safe place to explore ideas about why people sometimes behave the way they do.

 Purchase of textbooks is not required.
 No single textbook is likely to cover material presented in class.
 Library resources are available, as are online resources.

 By the end of the course students will be expected to:

-- have an appreciation of selected theories of personality at work
+- have an appreciation of selected theories of personality, and personality in the workplace

 Students must submit a completed Declaration of Authorship form at the end of term when submitting your final piece of work.
 CATS points cannot be awarded without the aforementioned form.

 To earn credit (CATS points) for your course you will need to register and pay an additional £10 fee per course.
 You can do this by ticking the relevant box at the bottom of the enrolment form or when enrolling online.